flux-framework/rfc/spec_15.rst

 Once privileged setup is complete, the security IMP SHALL generate a log message or other audit trail for the individual request.
-The IMP then SHALL proceed to obtain credentials of the guest user and finally exec(2) the **job shell path** specified in :math:`J`, or a IMP configuration default.
+The IMP then SHALL spawn the **job shell path** specified in :math:`J`, or a IMP configuration default with the guest user credentials.

-After the call to exec(2) the security IMP is replaced by the guest user process, and is no longer active.
+The IMP MUST remain active while the job shell executes and forward any signals it receives to the shell as described below.
+Once the job shell has terminated, the IMP MAY perform privileged clean-up tasks such as

+-  Finalize the PAM session

 Other IMP operational requirements
 ==================================